San Francisco Federal Building

-The San Francisco Federal Building, formally the Speaker Nancy Pelosi Federal Building, is an 18-story, 71.3 m building at 90 7th Street on the corner of Mission and 7th streets in the South of Market neighborhood of San Francisco, California.
+The San Francisco Federal Building, formally the Speaker Nancy Pelosi Federal Building, is an 18-story, 71.3 m building at the corner of Mission and 7th streets in the South of Market neighborhood of San Francisco, California.
 The federal building was designed by the Morphosis architectural firm, as a supplement to the Phillip Burton Federal Building several blocks away.
 Thom Mayne of Morphosis designed the building using a juxtaposition of gray concrete walls, perforated metal panels, and custom, faceted wood ceilings.
-The building was expected to be completed in 2005, but construction issues and delays pushed the project completion to 2007.